tagspaces/documentation/docs/ui/settings.md

 maxWidth={700}
 />

-- **Enable mobile mode**: Switch the app to mobile mode for use on small screens or smaller app window sizes.
-- **Enable generating thumbnails and search index in a separate process**: Thumbnails and the search index are generated in a separate process by default for better performance.
-You can disable this and use the main app process, but this may negatively impact performance.
-- **Show warning on opening files externally**: A warning will appear when opening files with external programs to prevent accidental execution of malicious files (e.g., an .exe file on Windows).
-- **Tag delimiter**: The character used in the file names to separate the tags.
-Example: In the file name file1[TAG1_TAG2].txt , \_ is the delimiter.
-- **Prefix for tag container**: The character which is placed in the front of the tag container.
-Example: In the file name 'file1*[TAG1].txt', '*' is the prefix.
-- **Max collected tags**: the maximal amount of tags which will be collected in the "Collected Tags" tag group.
-- **Enable location tags** <ProFeature />: Store tag groups outside the main tag library in the location itself.
-Learn more [here](/ui/taglibrary/#location-tags).
+- <ProFeature /> **Workspaces**: a place where you can manage [workspaces](/workspaces) for the application.
-- **Geo tagging format** <ProFeature />: Choose from the following geo-tagging formats:
+- <ProFeature /> **Geo tagging format**: Choose from the following geo-tagging formats:
   - **PlusCode**: Encodes latitude and longitude coordinates into a short text representation, e.g., `8FV9P8RR+MW` for `47.741687, 7.342313`.
   - **MGRS**: Military Grid Reference System, which encodes coordinates like `4QFJ12345678`.
-- **Map tile servers** <ProFeature />: TagSpaces uses OpenStreetMap-based maps for its geotagging features.
+- <ProFeature /> **Map tile servers**: TagSpaces uses OpenStreetMap-based maps for its geotagging features.
 You can add custom map tile servers here, including from [this list of common servers](https://wiki.openstreetmap.org/wiki/Raster_tile_providers) or your own server for an internet-independent geo-tagging system.

   :::caution
   Please respect the policies and terms of use of the map service providers.
   :::

-- **Workspaces** <ProFeature />: a place where you can manage [workspaces](/workspaces) for the application.
-- **Author**: a property which specifies an author's name, which can be inserted in the templates, by creating new files.
-On the desktop version this variable uses the user name of the operating system.
 - **Enable developer mode**: Enables some experimental new features and addition debugging.

 ### Additional Buttons